balena-os/balena-raspberrypi/docs/rpi-secure-boot.md

 ## Device locking

 RaspberryPi devices require post-installation setup to lock the device after the installer image completes programming.
-This locking process needs to write to OTP and requires a USB connection and the `rpiboot` utility loading a dedicated signed `boot.img` file with the following `config.txt` settings:
+This locking process needs to write to OTP and requires a USB connection and the `rpiboot` utility loading a dedicated signed EEPROM image file with the following `config.txt` settings:

 * **revoke_devkey=1**: Prevents EEPROM downgrades to versions that don't support secure boot
 * **program_pubkey=1**: Programs the digest of the EEPROM's public key to OTP
 * **program_jtag_lock=1**: Disables the GPU JTAG interface
 * **eeprom_write_protect=1**: Sets the EEPROM to write protect

-Finally, further OTP changes can be locked down to prevent mangling of OTP data.

 ## EEPROM updates on locked devices